Travishers

 Proposition 65 Notice: Brass alloys contain lead, a chemical known to the State of California to cause cancer and birth defects, or other reproductive harm.
 Wash hands after handling.

-These are the same blades used on our travishers.
-They are made from O1 tool steel, professionally tempered to RC 60-62 hardness.
-Travisher Blades come with two counter-sunk holes for a #8-32 machine screw and a 30 degree hollow-ground bevel ready for honing.
-They are hand-bent, so they may have some twist and the actual curvature may vary.
-They may not work as replacement blades for our travishers, since each tool is fitted to each blade.
+Make a travisher or wooden-bodied spokeshave!
+These blades are the same as those used on our travishers, made from O1 tool steel professionally tempered to RC 60-62 hardness.
+The blades come with two counter-sunk holes for a #8-32 machine screw and a 30 degree (unsharpened) bevel.
+They will have some twist/warp from the heat-treating process.
+Travisher blades may not work as replacement blades for our travishers, since each tool is fitted to each blade.
 Plans are not included, but are available with Claire Minihan’s video (link below).

 Claire Minihan makes and sells beautiful travishers.
 She shows how to make a travisher and a wooden spokeshave in this video.
-Also covers blade-making and sharpening.
-Plans are included (the plans will need to be stretched if you are using my travisher blade, which is longer than the one she uses).
+She also covers blade-making and sharpening.
+Plans are included (the plans will need to be stretched if you are using my travisher blade, which is longer than hers).

 Tools & Supplies

-I accept personal checks, money orders and Chase QuickPay, as well as credit card payments through the shopping cart below — no PayPal account required.
+I accept Venmo, Square, Zelle, personal checks and money orders, as well as credit card payments through the shopping cart below — no PayPal account required.

 Calculating shipping costs: Add your items to the cart by clicking the BUY button, then visit the cart page.